yecril71pl/cpp-docs.pl-pl/docs/standard-library/allocator-class.md

 #### <a name="return-value"></a>Wartość zwracana

-Liczba elementów, które może zostać przydzielone.
+Liczba elementów, które można przydzielić.

 #### <a name="example"></a>Przykład